Ortovoxx/BritishNationalCipherChallenge/README.md

 please make a comment in the "issues" section.

 - 2005 part 8B (at the moment, the solution is only present as an Excel worksheet from one of the competitors)
-- 2004 part 8B: We have the keyed deck, but would like to know the phrase used to generate it.
 - 2015 part 8B: We have the keyed deck, but would like to know the phrase used to generate it.

 For those who care about such things, these posters are missing: